The original French dressing

 I actually didn’t know any other salad dressing until my first trip out of France to Germany.
 At our house, my Mom always kept a bottle of home made vinaigrette in the kitchen (she even went through a phase where she was making her own vinegar from red wine leftovers…).
 But my Grandmother who lived with us had her special bottle as she liked hers more acidic than my Mom’s.
 I was often in charge of making it for her as I shared her taste and her bottle!

-The beauty of vinaigrette is that you can not only adjust the level of acidity by adding more vinegar or more oil, but you can play with an infinity of flavors by substituting another vinegar (white wine, balsamic, apple cider…) or lemon juice, and another oil (canola, avocado, walnut, hazelnut, grapeseed, safflower, sunflower, truffle flavored oil…).
+The beauty of vinaigrette is that you can not only adjust the level of acidity by adding more vinegar or more oil, but you can play with an infinity of flavors by substituting another vinegar (white wine, champagne, balsamic, apple cider…) or lemon juice, and another oil (avocado, walnut, hazelnut, grapeseed, truffle flavored olive oil…).

-The basic recipe that follows is one that I keep coming back to.
-The ratio is 1 part vinegar + 3 parts oil.
+My basic recipe for Classic French vinaigrette is one that I keep coming back to.
+The ratio is 1 part vinegar + 2 parts oil.
 The mustard helps create a smooth stable emulsion that will actually remain emulsified for days.
 It has a nice punch of acidity and a little bit goes a long way to flavor your salad.
-And it is made with heart-healthy olive oil!

 I personally like Sherry vinegar as it has a complex rounded acidity.
 Watch out, this has nothing to do with “Sherry cooking wine” which is a cheap wine that has been flavored and colored to mimic true Sherry.
 If you can’t find Sherry vinegar, start with red wine vinegar or balsamic vinegar.

-You can also experiment adding finely diced shallots, garlic, dried basil, oregano… You can of course add fresh herbs but in that case it won’t keep.
+You can also experiment adding finely diced shallots, garlic, dried basil, oregano… You can of course add fresh herbs but in that case it won’t keep as long.